 To understand why the U.S. healthcare industry increasingly favors BSN-educated nurses, though, we have to look back to 2010, when the Institute of Medicine (IOM) issued The Future of Nursing: Leading Change, Advancing Health.
 This landmark report was the culmination of several years spent assessing the nursing field and evaluating a wealth of research into what could be done to improve patient health outcomes, reduce mistakes, and elevate the profession overall, among other initiatives.
 Of the many goals laid out by the IOM, the most newsworthy was that 80% of registered nurses (RNs) hold a BSN by the year 2020.

-While unlikely this goal will be met by 2020 — The Atlanta Journal-Constitution reported an overall increase from 49% BSN-educated nurses in 2008 to 57% in 2017 — great strides have been made, and many of the IOM’s goals have been met.
+While this goal has not been met, great strides have been made, and many of the IOM’s goals have been met.
 However, perhaps most importantly, the 80% by 2020 initiative has opened a dialogue about the need for bachelor-level training in this increasingly complex field.

 Why Earn a BSN Degree?